pcnoic/vue-unused-assets-finder/README.md

 # vue-unused-assets-finder

 Identify and optionally remove unused image assets in a Vue project's codebase.
-This tool scans for `.vue`, `.jpg`, `.png`, and `.svg` files within your project and lists any assets that are not referenced in your Vue components.
+This tool scans for `.vue`, `.jpg`, `.png`, `.svg` and stylesheet assets finding the files within your project that are not linked as in your Vue components.
 With the `--remove-assets` option, it also removes these unused assets from the filesystem.

 ## Installation